kimjisena/stormerjs/README.md

 You have an idea for a feature or any extension to Stormer?
 Open an issue or go ahead and PR.

 ## Contributing
-Stormer is a work in a progress, just as all software is.
-Pull requests are encouraged.
+Stormer is a work in progress, just as all software is.
+Pull requests are encouraged for the following:
+- Optimizations
+- New features
+- Documentation
+- Examples

 ## License
 Stormer is MIT-licensed free and open source software.
 You can read the license [here](./LICENSE.txt)